 ITV claimed the programme was the highest rating show of the year so far, nudging ahead of a Coronation Street episode which pulled in 11.2 million in January.

 Adding viewers for ITV's +1 channel brought the audience to 11.9 million for the BGT finale, with a peak audience of 14.5 million.
 The peak without +1 was 13.8 million.

-Show boss Simon Cowell declared the series the best ever, and invited judges Alesha Dixon, Amanda Holden and David Walliams to return next year.
+On Saturday night, show boss Simon Cowell declared the series the best ever, and invited judges Alesha Dixon, Amanda Holden and David Walliams to return next year.

 But it was dismal news for The Voice, which has seen its audience plummet.
 At one stage, when station bosses had scheduled a series of head-to-head clashes, The Voice had won the ratings battle for three consecutive weeks - but since then it has been losing pace as viewers have lost interest in the show.